Large-scale Environmental Data Science with ExaGeoStatR: Introduction

+Our package \ExaGeoStatR, at the current stage, performs data generation, parameter estimation, and spatial prediction for the univariate GRF with mean zero and a Mat\'ern covariance structure, which is a fundamental model in spatial statistics.
+We feature breakthroughs in the optimization routine for the maximum likelihood estimation and the utilization of heterogeneous computational units.
+Specifically, we build on the optimization library \nlopt \citep{johnson2014nlopt} and provide a unified Application Programming Interface (API) for multicore systems, GPUs, clusters, and supercomputers.
+The package also supports using the great circle distance on the sphere in constructing the covariance matrix.
+These parallelization features largely reduce the time-per-iteration in computing exact maximum likelihood estimations compared with existing packages and make GRFs even with $10^6$ locations estimable on hardware accessible to most institutions.

 The remainder of this paper is organized as follows.
-Section~\ref{section2} states the basics of \pkg{ExaGeoStatR}, the user guide for the installation, and the package components for keen readers.
-Section~\ref{section3} compares the estimation accuracy and time of \pkg{ExaGeoStatR} with two aforementioned exact-computation packages with simulated data and demonstrates the efficiency that can be gained when the \pkg{ExaGeoStatR} package utilizes powerful architectures including GPUs and distributed memory systems.
-Section~\ref{section4} fits the Gaussian random field to a sea surface temperature dataset with more than ten thousand spatial locations per day and does kriging with the estimated parameter values.
-Section~\ref{section5} concludes the contributions of the \pkg{ExaGeoStatR} package.
+Section~\ref{section2} states the basics of \ExaGeoStatR, and the package components for keen readers.
+Section~\ref{section3} compares the estimation accuracy and time of \ExaGeoStatR with two aforementioned exact computation packages, i.e., {\geor} and {\fields}, with simulated data.
+It demonstrates the efficiency that can be gained when the \ExaGeoStatR package utilizes powerful architectures including GPUs and distributed memory systems.
+Section~\ref{section4} is a tutorial to fit a Gaussian random field to a sea surface temperature dataset with more than ten thousand spatial locations per day and perform kriging with the estimated parameter values.
+Section~\ref{section5} concludes with the contributions of the \ExaGeoStatR package.
+In the Appendix, we provide a user guide for installing the \ExaGeoStatR package on different hardware environments.